SIN-Labs/SIN-Labs.github.io/_team/hakwan.md

 ---
 name: "Hakwan Lau"
-role: "Director"
+role: "Principal investigator"
 layout: default
-description: "As Director of the Center for Neuroscience Imaging Research and Principal Investigator of the Systems & Intervention Neuroscience Lab, Hakwan focuses on cognitive neuroscience, neurofeedback, and perceptual studies."
+description: "As principal investigator of the Systems & Intervention Neuroscience Lab and director of the Center for Neuroscience Imaging Research, Hakwan aims to uncover the fundamental reason why humans experience the world differently from other animals."
-research_interest: "Cognitive neuroscience, neurofeedback"
+research_interest: "Perception, Cognition"
 image: "/assets/images/team/hakwan.png" # Add the image path
 permalink: /teams/hakwan/
 ---